alan-turing-institute/data-safe-haven/docs/source/roles/researcher/using_the_sre.md

 <!-- - [scratch space](#scratch-space-scratch): `/scratch/` -->
 <!-- - [backup space](#backup-space-backup): `/backup/` -->

-#### Input data
+### Input data

-Data that has been "ingressed" - approved and brought into the secure research environment - can be found in the **/data/** folder.
+Data that has been approved and brought into the secure research environment can be found in the **/data/** folder.

 - The contents of **/data/** will be identical on all workspaces in your SRE.
 - Everyone working on your project will be able to access it.